 WHO is accountable for reducing structural barriers for women to be able to work also emerges in multiple dimensions?
-A lot of work currently fixes the ownership of change on women but perhaps the discourse needs to shift to focus on the powers that be within households, state and market need to be seen as duty-bearers.
-This may manifest itself as support in household negotiations, ensuring better conditions of work as an employer, or promoting gender-transformative policy design, implementation, measurement of outcomes and meaningful convergence by the state.
+A lot of work currently fixes the ownership of change on women, but, perhaps the discourse needs to shift to focus on the "powers that be" within the household, the state and the market, who need to be seen as duty-bearers.
+This may manifest itself as support in household negotiations, ensuring better conditions of work as an employer, or promotion of gendertransformative policy design, implementation, measurement of outcomes and meaningful convergence by the state.